 What is the Children’s Fire?

 Many generations ago, our ancestors understood that the balance and wisdom observed in nature should be reflected by our systems of governance and institutions of power.
-In response to this they established a deep democratic system of governance known as the Circle of Law and implemented a circular structure, known as the Council Wheel to facilitate this.
+The Children’s Fire comes from such a system – a system that flourished long ago predating the Mayans of Central America and extended as far north as Canada (now globally).
+Ironically, this system even inspired the original constitution of the USA!
+These people established a deep democratic system of governance known as the Circle of Law and implemented a circular structure, known as the Council Wheel, to facilitate this.

 We use this phrase as a foundational principle of the movement: to bring focus to our future generations.
 To hold the question, “what kind of world do we want our children, and our children’s children, to inherit?”.